martinpaljak/GlobalPlatformPro/README.md

 ### Get it now!
  * Download latest pre-built JAR from [release area](https://github.com/martinpaljak/GlobalPlatform/releases)
- * Or fetch from github and build it yourself, it is easy:
+ * Or fetch from github and build it yourself, it is really easy:

         git clone https://github.com/martinpaljak/GlobalPlatform
         cd GlobalPlatform